 [v] TNCPE provides in-depth, low-cost assessments of regional organizations using the Baldrige Excellence Framework (which includes the Criteria for Performance Excellence). https://www.tncpe.org/

 [vi] ISO 22316:2017, Security and resilience — Organizational resilience — Principles and attributes

 Education & Training in Mastering Strategy, Scenario-Based Planning & Organization Design:

-We are a Registered Education Provider for the Association for Strategic Planning (ASP).
-LBL’s “Mastering Strategy” program is valued as important learning in preparation for pursuing ASP “industry” level certification at “Strategic Planning Professional” (SPP) and “Strategic Management Professional” (SMP) levels.
+We are a Registered Education Provider for the International Association for Strategy Professionals (IASP).
+LBL’s “Mastering Strategy” program is valued as important learning in preparation for pursuing IASP “industry” level certification at “Strategic Planning Professional” (SPP) and “Strategic Management Professional” (SMP) levels.